Fujifilm X-M5 review: honey I shrunk the system camera

 Design & build: properly palm-sized

 The Fujifilm X-M5 is one seriously compact camera.
 It’s shorter and narrower than an X100VI, and only just a little taller; that’s no mean feat given it still houses an APS-C sensor and Fuji’s F-mount mechanism for swapping out lenses.
 It weighs a mere 335g before you bolt on any glass, too.
 Without a lens fitted I’d almost call it pocket-sized.
+With one it could still fit in my coat, but I preferred to stick with my faithful shoulder strap.

-Styling is pretty much what I’ve come to expect from a modern Fuji camera: a retro-influenced angular body, choice of black or silver colours, and just enough texture on the subtle hand grip to give you something firm to hold onto.
+Styling is pretty much what I’ve come to expect from a modern Fuji camera: a retro-influenced angular body, choice of black or silver colours, and just enough texture on the (arguably too) subtle hand grip to give you something firm to hold onto.
 While I’d pick the silver bodied X100VI every time, Fuji’s limited selection of matching silver lenses means black might be the better option for the X-M5.
 The 15-45mm f/3.5-5.6 power zoom kit lens is an exception, being available in both colours.

 The top plate keeps things simple, with two command dials placed within easy reach of the shutter button.
 The familiar PASM dial is here too, while Fuji’s new darling – the film simulation dial – sits on the far left.
 There’s also a dedicated video recording button, and one for opening the Q menu which I thought was just a little too diddy to hit consistently; I’d have preferred this on the rear, which is otherwise pretty sparse.
+In general buttons felt that bit smaller than I was comfortable with, but that’s because I usually shoot on a larger camera – those who don’t mind compact cams will be right at home.

 There was no room for a built-in flash like on the long since retired Fujifilm X-M1 – but unlike the Panasonic Lumix S9, Fuji hasn’t also ditched the hot shoe, so you could add an external one if you needed.